You are here

 Mr. Shohfi was a Dean's scholar at New York University and earned a BA in computer science and mathematics from that institution.
 He also received his MBA from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and holds the Chartered Financial Analyst, Chartered Alternative Investment Analyst, and Financial Risk Manager designations.
 He was awarded a doctorate in financial economics from the University of Pittsburgh in 2015.

 Tom’s research interests include corporate credit markets and financial analyst behavior.
-His research has been featured in journals including the Journal of Small Business Management and Managerial Finance as well as presented at the annual meetings of the American Accounting Association, Financial Management Association, Northern Finance Association, Eastern Finance Association, Southern Finance Association, Southwestern Finance Association, Midwest Finance Association, China International Conference in Finance, and the Academy of Behavioral Finance and Economics.
+His research has been featured in journals including Financial Management, the Journal of Banking & Finance, the Journal of Small Business Management and Managerial Finance as well as presented at the annual meetings of the American Accounting Association, Financial Management Association, Northern Finance Association, Eastern Finance Association, Southern Finance Association, Southwestern Finance Association, Midwest Finance Association, China International Conference in Finance, and the Academy of Behavioral Finance and Economics.
 He has also presented his work at industry leading investment management firms including Citadel, BlackRock, and T. Rowe Price.

 Tom grew up on Long Island and is very glad to be back in New York.
 He enjoys playing basketball, suffering through football season with the Jets, and fine dining (both in and out) with his wife Courtenay.